kokkos/kokkos-core-wiki/Random-Number-Generators.md

 # Random Number Generators

-This section documents the basis for the Kokkos Random Number Generators and outlines their usage.
+The basis for the Kokkos Random Number Generators and their usage is outlined here.

 ## Description of Generators